This Oreo milk tea is made from just 5 ingredients! Sometimes called Oreo cheesecake milk tea, it's SUPER easy, quick & SO refreshing.

 - Simmer for 5-6 minutes.
 Tip - Check the instructions on your boba packaging.
 Cooking times will vary per brand!

-- Reserve 3 tbsp of boiling water.
+- Reserve 3 tablespoon of boiling water.
 Then remove pearls from heat and strain.

 - Cover with the reserved water & sugar.
 Stir well & set aside.